OpenNebula/docs/source/legacy_components/ruby_sunstone/sunstone.rst

 You can add your logo to the login and main screens by updating the ``logo:`` attribute as follows:

 - The login screen is defined in the ``/etc/one/sunstone-views.yaml``.
-- The logo of the main UI screen is defined for each view in :ref:`the view yaml file <suns_views>`.
+- The logo of the main UI screen is defined for each view in :ref:`the view yaml file <ruby_sunstone_views>`.

 The logo image must be copied to ``/usr/lib/one/sunstone/public/images/``.